 On May 17, 1984, a devastating fire destroyed four historic campus buildings.
-Undaunted by the disaster, students hung a banner the next day proclaiming, "Clarke Lives!"
+Undaunted by the disaster, students hung a banner the next day proclaiming "Clarke Lives!"
 This spirit sustained the university community through a period of vigorous rebuilding.
 In October 1986, a dedication was held for a new library, music performance hall, chapel, campus store, administrative offices, and central atrium, which now constitute the core of the campus.
-In more recent years additional buildings were added to accommodate a growing student population: a recreation and sports complex in 1994; a student apartment building in 1998; and the Student Activity Center in 2000; and the Center for Science Inquiry in 2013.
+In more recent years, additional buildings were added to accommodate a growing student population: a recreation and sports complex in 1994; a student apartment building in 1998; and the Student Activity Center in 2000; and a state-of-the-art science building in 2013.

 Throughout its growth and change, Clarke University has been "progressive with the times."
 As new programs have developed, faculty has continued to challenge and support students, who are the heart of the institution, in their intellectual and personal growth.
-In an institution known for its long tradition of excellence in education, students, faculty and staff work together to maintain and strengthen that heritage.
+In an institution known for its long tradition of excellence in education; students, faculty and staff work together to maintain and strengthen that heritage.
+Clarke changed its name to Clarke University on August 1, 2010.